How to be Successful in College: Advice for College Freshmen & Beyond

 If you map out your assignment deadlines and manage your time wisely, you’ll be in a better position to balance all of your commitments.
 Your syllabus outlines your assignments for the term, and you can refer back to this when you're planning your monthly or weekly schedule.

 - “Make a set schedule for each term and the assignments.
-This helps you to balance family, social life, work and school and not feel stressed or pressured," online MS in Healthcare Administration student Bonnie Wilson said.
+This helps you to balance family, social life, work and school and not feel stressed or pressured," master's in healthcare administration student Bonnie Wilson said.
 "Always remember, you got this.
 Just take a deep breath and do one thing at a time.”

 - Alumna Heather Nehiley '19MBA values the ability to view all the assignments for the term from the start.
 “Take advantage of that and plan accordingly," she said.
 "Work on the assignments the week prior, and don’t wait until the weekend that they’re actually due.
 If you know you have a busy weekend with personal obligations, take advantage of the assignments being posted early, and get something done ahead of time so you can enjoy yourself.”

-- Kristine Ducote, an online BS in Criminal Justice student, said, “Create a schedule that works for you, including balance with time for yourself and family along with study time.
+- Kristine Ducote, an online criminal justice student, said, “Create a schedule that works for you, including balance with time for yourself and family along with study time.
 Stick to it and get your work done early in the week.
 That way, if you need help, you have time to access resources, and you aren't pushing up against deadlines.”

 3. Reach Out to Your Advisors and Instructors